If the growing season is slowing down, don’t ignore your fruit trees. Below are 8 tips to follow when preparing your fruit trees for winter.

 Harvest Fall-Bearing Fruit Trees

 Pick pears before they mature and let them ripen inside your home in a cool room (i.e. basement).
 When picking apples, hold the apple at the bottom and slightly twist the fruit upwards to one side.
-Keep fruit refrigerated for longest shelf life.
+Keep fruit refrigerated for the longest shelf life.

 Safeguard Your Fruit Trees from Rodents